Flamingo Ward is on Level 4 of the Morgan Stanley Clinical Building (MSCB), part of the Mittal Children’s Medical Centre.

-Flamingo Ward is home to the Cardiac Intensive Care Unit (CICU) and cares for children and young people who need special care for conditions involving the heart, lungs or airways.
+Flamingo Ward is home to the Cardiac Intensive Care Unit (CICU) and provides care for children under the age of 16 who need intensive care for conditions involving the heart, lungs or airways.

 - three four-bedded bays including an ECMO bay